You never know when you will need to relocate suddenly. When life is predictable, a mortgage or a long lease can make sense.

 However, if you will want to check the terms of the original rental agreement with the original tenant, this legal guide is also handy.

 Here are some of the top resources for finding a sublet in Boston.

-Boston’s robust rental scene includes a healthy market for sublets, and there are websites that are built for the express purpose of helping renters find new, short-term rental apartments.
+Boston’s robust rental scene includes a healthy market for spotting good sublets.
+There are websites whose only purpose is helping renters find new, short-term rental apartments.

-All of sites are easty to use, both for prospective tenants and renters looking to get out of their leases early find new occupants.
+Fortunately, all of the sites are easy to use, both for prospective tenants and renters looking to get out of their leases early find new occupants.

 This bare-bones website has been connecting renters with apartments for more than 20 years.